15 years of Ambient Mass Spectrometry: From Amino Acid Clusters to Surgical Robotics Zoltan Takats Imperial College London

-Selected Ion Flow Drift Tube Mass Spectrometry SIFDT-MS for Real-Time Measurement of Trace Concentrations of Volatile Compounds in Breath and Culture Headspace Patrik Španěl J. Heyrovský Institute of Physical Chemistry
+Selected Ion Flow Tube Mass Spectrometry SIFT-MS for Real-Time Measurement of Trace Concentrations of Volatile Compounds in Breath and Culture Headspace Patrik Španěl J. Heyrovský Institute of Physical Chemistry

 The primary objective was to quantify in real time volatile compounds including ammonia, hydrogen sulphide or hydrogen cyanide present in concentrations as low as a part per billion by volume (ppbv) in human breath and in the headspace of bacterial cultures.
 The specific objective was to reduce the size of the instrumentation whilst improving sensitivity.

-The selected reagent ions (either H3O+, NO+ or O2+) for selective chemical ionization of volatile compounds present in the air matrix are created in an external ion source and injected into the flow-drift tube reactor with well-defined reaction time and reagent ion-analyte molecule interaction energy, Er.
+The selected reagent ions (either H3O+, NO+ or O2+) for selective chemical ionization of volatile compounds present in the air matrix are created in an external ion source and injected into the the flow or flow-drift tube reactors with well-defined reaction time.
 The absolute concentrations of the analytes can thus be accurately quantified using the chemical kinetics principles.

-SIFDT-MS has a potential for accurate analyses in matrices such as exhaled breath and bacterial culture headspace.
+SIFT-MS is now recognized as a valuable method for the analysis of air and breath allowing real time analysis on time scale of seconds, minutes or hours.
+SIFDT-MS has a potential for construction of much smaller instruments for accurate analyses in matrices such as exhaled breath and bacterial culture headspace.

 Rethinking Sex Steroids: Understanding the Clinical Relevance of 11-Oxygenated Androgens Karl Storbeck Stellenbosch University